F-2

 Front of our house showing F1 levels of roof damage.
 Our Border Collie Shiloh escaped the tornado through the opening in the fence and hid under a bed for hours.
 She was presumed lost until I noticed a tail wagging under the edge of the bed some 3 1/2 hours later.
 Fortunately, the tornadic wind blew and held both front doors open for her.

 Path of the twister through our backyard.
 Amazingly our storage building suffered no damage other than minor paint scuffs from flying debris.
-The storage building one door down in back of ours was tipped and rolled a short distance.
+The storage building one door down in back of ours was tipped and rolled into the neigboring back yard.

 The top was ripped off of my weather instrument shelter leaving the thermometer and charcoal fluid untouched.
 The late Lou Withrow was the MIC at the Austin National Weather Service office when I received my Severe Weather Spotter Training.
 Lou was my Skywarn instructor and helped me design and build the instrument shelter.
 Lou provided the plans from his NWS office filing cabinet.
 The flood gauge was his idea.